-Despite a variety of visibility options available to Shippers, many claim the visibility they have is not good enough to meet their needs.
+Despite a variety of visibility options available to shippers, many claim the visibility they have is not good enough to meet their needs.
 When you unpack the reasons why, a clear pattern in their responses emerges.
-These are top 3 reasons they cite:
+These are the top 3 reasons they cite:

-1. It’s not actionable – Many early adopters of ‘off the shelf’ or DIY visibility solutions have come to know that a blinking dot on a map without any additional context isn’t very actionable and therefore of limited value.
+Many early adopters of DIY visibility solutions have come to know that a blinking dot on a map without any additional context isn’t very actionable and therefore of limited value.

-3. It’s not intelligent – Anyone who has tried to operationalize the data they receive from their Logistics Service Providers understands the inconsistency in quality, timeliness, format, milestones, and metrics they receive.
+Anyone who has tried to operationalize the data they receive from their logistics service providers understands the inconsistency in quality, timeliness, format, and metrics they receive.
 It presents a constant challenge and is difficult to automate.
 The risk of garbage in-garbage out is very high.
-Even if we assume that the data has been tamed, Shippers need to confront how to cull the deluge of data to find the nuggets of important insight that impact day to day operations and strategy.
+Even if we assume that the data has been tamed, shippers need to confront how to cull the deluge of data to find the nuggets of important insight that impact day-to-day operations and strategy.
 This is not an easy challenge if you are confronted with hundreds or thousands of shipments on a daily basis.
-Automation in the form of applying intelligent rules and conditions to the streaming data is required.

-Many organizations underestimate the amount of time, talent, tools and effort required to effectively deploy, manage and maintain their global real-time supply chain visibility capabilities.
-Even the most innovative companies (after attempting a DIY strategy) are turning to the provider market for solutions and services to harness the data problem to create actionable, complete, and intelligent visibility and business insights.
+Many organizations underestimate the amount of time, tools and effort required to effectively deploy and manage their supply chain.
+Even the most innovative companies (after attempting a DIY strategy) are turning to the provider market for solutions and services to ensure complete visibility and actionable insights.